PragaL15/Learning_ts/angular_learn.md

 4. `<component_name>.component.ts` --> Class for the component/logic/data/interactions.

 ---
+## Angular 16 and below vs Angular 17 --> Routing Module

+The main file in the of Angular 17 is `app.config.ts` and it has all the details.

+1. Angular 16
+ - AppModule and AppRoutingModule are needed.
+ - Importing AppRoutingModule --> `AppModule`
+ - `AppModule` --> main.ts

+2. Angular 17
+ - App.routes.ts --> Has class named as `AppRoutes`
+ - App.routes.ts --> is imported in App.config.ts
+ - `AppConfig` class --> Is sent to the main.ts file

+We could use the `routingModule` in the Angular 17  by using the `ng generate module <module name> --routing` we could install the routing module.
+---

 ## Component Databinding
  class --> template --> Class
  ---
  ## Generate Components
  1. `ng generate component <component_name>` --> This will create a `.css` , `.html` , `.ts` and `spec.ts` with the same name.